Renting Real Estate in South Australia

 The costs of South Australia rental property

-- A holding fee - this will ensure that the property cannot be offered to anyone else.
+- A deposit - this will ensure that the property cannot be offered to anyone else.

-- Duplicate keys are at your own expense.
+- Duplicate keys may be at the tenant's own expense.

 - Insurance or legal requirements stipulated in the tenancy agreement.